-DA 115 1 C/15 CH
+DA 115 1 C/15 CH Preventive Dentistry

-Preventive Dentistry

-This lecture course provides students with a basic understanding of patient education with an emphasis on individualized oral health counseling.
+Prerequisite: Acceptance into the Dental Assisting Program This lecture course provides students with a basic understanding of patient education with an emphasis on individualized oral health counseling.
 The course includes instruction in the following topics: dietary considerations for oral health, dental plaque and other deposits, disclosing agents, tooth stains and discolorations, fluorides, periodontal tissues, home care for appliances and techniques for the prevention of oral diseases.